-[You don't often get email from Learn why this is important at https://aka.ms/LearnAboutSenderIdentification ]
+[You don't often get email from https://aka.ms/LearnAboutSenderIdentification ]

 While I'm fairly certain that this will not even be read, I feel I must at least try.
-I live on the beach and have paid property taxes to the Town of Fort Erie for the past 40 years.
+I live on the beach and have paid property taxes to the Town of Fort Erie for the past Control.
 The residents do not want this development.
 We chose to live here because of the cottage style homes and small town feel.
 I am not against development.
 I think the town's plan is great and I can't understand why you are not following it.
 Why do developers wants override the wants of the current property owners?
 Please reconsider the location of this project and honour the planning bylaws.
 Thank you.